Type of Entity

 NCPCA is a non-profit civic organization, incorporated as a private entity under the laws of the State of Maryland in 1997.
 Prior to that it was an unincorporated association.

 A separate page is devoted to the Articles of Incorporation; they are available in both PDF and html formats.

 The Minutes of NCPCA, its official record, are listed by date on their own page.

 If there are By-Laws amendments pending, they are described here.

-There By-Laws Committtee is currently meeting to review the By-Laws and suggest amendments.
-If you wish to submit a suggestion for a revision, send it to firstname.lastname@example.org and it will be forwarded to the committee.
+The By-Laws Committtee meets to review the By-Laws and suggest amendments.
+If you wish to submit a suggestion for a revision, send it to email@example.com and it will be forwarded to the committee.

 Article I: Name